-- The availability of Rs 500 and Rs 1000 notes will be the biggest challenge as both of them covered over 85% in terms of value of total currencies issued
+- The availability of Rs 500 and Rs 1000 notes will be the biggest challenge as both of them covered over 85% in terms of the value of total currencies issued

-- The process has led to huge rush and long queues of the people in front of ATMs and as per the statement of finance minister the ATM recalibration would take around 2 to 3 weeks
+- The process has led to huge rush and long queues of the people in front of ATMs and as per the statement of the finance minister the ATM recalibration would take around 2 to 3 weeks

-- As per data furnished by the Finance Ministry, Rs 17,50,000 crore worth of currency notes were in circulation in October-end, out of which over 85% per cent or Rs 14,50,000 crore is in the now defunct Rs 500 and Rs 1,000 notes.
-So far for the first four days the government has been able to pump in Rs 50000 cr (on an average 12500 Cr).
+- As per data furnished by the Finance Ministry, Rs 17,50,000 crore worth of currency notes were in circulation in October-end, out of which over 85% percent or Rs 14,50,000 crore is in the now-defunct Rs 500 and Rs 1,000 notes.
+So far for the first four days, the government has been able to pump in Rs 50000 cr (on an average 12500 Cr).
 Going by these numbers it would take around 4 months to replace these notes as against the 50 days promised by the PM

 - The coverage of the banking sector-

-- The rural demand even after a good monsoon is unlikely to pick up and agriculture production is unlikely to achieve 3.5 to 4% GDP growth rate
+- The rural demand even after a good monsoon is unlikely to pick up and agriculture production is unlikely to achieve a 3.5 to 4% GDP growth rate

-- As per Prof Bhanumurthy (NIPFP) all the black money may not find its way to the banks hence GDP growth rate may come down by 1.1% (the professor has also remarked that the money which was not there in the system is being pumped in and add to this if the online transactions are promoted then the GDP growth may pick up rather than declining)
+- As per Prof Bhanumurthy (NIPFP), all the black money may not find its way to the banks hence GDP growth rate may come down by 1.1% (the professor has also remarked that the money which was not there in the system is being pumped in and add to this if the online transactions are promoted then the GDP growth may pick up rather than declining)

 - The opportunists

-The online service providers have up their ante when there is a shortage of currency notes, pushing their products/services by providing discounts, coupons, credit etc. For example, Paytm, which is the largest mobile wallet company, has said that it (since the ban kicked in)
+The online service providers have up their ante when there is a shortage of currency notes, pushing their products/services by providing discounts, coupons, credit, etc. For example, Paytm, which is the largest mobile wallet company, has said that it (since the ban kicked in)

 - Has seen a 700% increase in overall traffic on the platform